alecperkins/afid/README.md

   - uses the letters to punctuate the number groups
 - encodes no information in the body of the id
 - characters can be grouped for easier reading
+- problematic patterns like exponential notation are avoided

 ## Installation